aomori446/Fsocks5/README.md

 A socks5 server

 ## Feature
-* Support TCP and IPv4/IPv6
+* Support TCP/UDP and IPv4/IPv6
 * Support for the CONNECT command
+* Support for the ASSOCIATE command

 ## Useage
 ```go